Black Success

 We Need to Heal

 As people of African heritage, we were taught to hate ourselves.
 That's why we often find so much conflict within Black groups and organisations.
 It's why there is sometimes so much distrust between African people.
 When you see Black people tearing each other apart, and when we engage in that kind of behaviour ourselves, this is one of the reasons.
 We are very wounded and we need to heal these wounds.
-See also: Post-Traumatic Slave Syndrome and Healing Our Relationships
+See also: Healing Post-Traumatic Slave Syndrome and Healing Our Relationships

 It’s important to remember, though, that ways in which we have been oppressed are not the only reasons why that we carry our negative self-images.
 We have often chosen to believe, or buy into, those negative stories.
 We have internalised them and made them a part of us.
 And we are the only people who can rewrite our stories.